claudioAglieriR/MsktHMM/README.md

 - **Initialization hyperparameters not yet exposed in the public API**
   The initializer uses internal hyperparameters such as `min_seg` (minimum segment length after merging) and `med_win` (median filter window size).
   These are currently fixed inside the initializer and **cannot yet be set at object construction time**.
-Exposing them as constructor arguments is a planned improvement, especially for users who need to tune the initializer for data with more frequent state changes (i.e. transition matrices with lower self-transition probabilities on the diagonal).
+Exposing them as constructor arguments is a planned improvement, especially for users who need to tune the initializer for data with highly frequent state changes (i.e. transition matrices with lower self-transition probabilities on the diagonal).

 ```